 - Get a regular massage, either Swedish or deep-tissue, as tolerated.

 Is the source of your back problem on your dinner plate?
 It may be.
 Blocked arteries, loss of blood flow to the aorta, and poor circulation preventing an adequate blood supply to tendons, ligaments and muscles are major sources of pain and inflammation.
 Eating a variety of low-fat, nutrient-rich foods, such as whole grains, vegetables, fruits, whole foods, legumes, and plenty of pure water may improve circulation to the back.
-Decrease the consumption of foods that induce “pain and inflammation,” including dairy products, meats, refined sugar, processed wheat, nightshade vegetables (tomatoes, eggplant, radishes, potatoes), coffee, and chocolate.
+Decrease the consumption of foods that induce “pain and inflammation,” including dairy products, refined sugar, processed wheat, nightshade vegetables (tomatoes, eggplant, radishes, potatoes), coffee, and chocolate.

 - MAGNESIUM and CALCIUM